 Always work with a qualified practitioner when using herbal medicines as they often interact with medications.

 Cascara sagrada is a very gentle laxative that won’t produce gas while it’s doing its thing.
+This shouldn't be taken all the time though - it's important to take breaks from it.

 Rhubarb helps to stimulate bile flow which is essential for good digestion, including preventing constipation.